Three very interesting things happened to me in 2019:

 And sure, those guys are often quite cheap.

-But for every 10 crap proposals you receive, you’ll also receive a couple of quality cover letters, written by professionals who understand your needs and are confident about their ability to get the job done — and I can assure you those freelancers have no problems fetching rates of $50+/hour.
+But for every 10 bad proposals you receive, you’ll also receive a couple of quality cover letters, written by professionals who understand your needs and are confident about their ability to get the job done.
+I can assure you those freelancers have no problems fetching rates of $50+/hour.

 Quality clients will always recognize quality work.